-The framework guides the development of priorities for actioning over the next five years, pointing to the need to deliver:
+The framework guides the development of priorities for actioning over the next five years,34 pointing to the need to deliver:

-- Efficient transport movement and improved connectivity to a range of opportunities across our city and beyond, offering choices to the community.
-This means making public transport more attractive to encourage mode switch from the car, while recognising the role of the car for different people their circumstances and perceptions; - Vibrant and well-design places for all residents and businesses, supporting their quality of life and livelihoods.
-This means focusing on transport improvements to support the development of our key centres, enhance the liveability of our neighbourhood, provide access to people reflecting their different needs, and the recreational and health benefits from active travel.
-It means achieving balanced outcomes, including the recognition for the relationship between reliance on the car, availability of parking and congestion on limited road space; - A transport network where everyone is safe and feels safe, including for the most vulnerable road users; and - More sustainable transport.
+- efficient transport movement and improved connectivity to a range of opportunities across our City and beyond, offering choices to the community.
+This means making public transport more attractive to encourage mode switch from the car, while recognising the role of the car for different people their circumstances and perceptions; - vibrant and well-designed places for all residents and businesses, supporting their quality of life and livelihoods.
+This means improving transport to support developments and enhance the liveability of our neighbourhoods.
+It means achieving balanced outcomes, recognising that while many people drive and park, there is limited roadspace and land; - a transport network where everyone is safe and feels safe, including for the most vulnerable road users; and - more sustainable transport.
 This means embedding climate change action in everything we do, whether it is about reducing Council's own emissions or positively encouraging 'greener' behaviours and choices.